shakacode/re-formality/README.md

 ```

 ##### `form.submit`
-Use it as `onSubmit` handler of the `<form />` element:
+Use it as `onSubmit` handler of a `<form />` element:

 ```reason
 <form onSubmit={form.submit->Formality.Dom.preventDefault} />
 ```

 ##### `form.dismissSubmissionResult`
-Use it when you want to let user dismissing alerts with errors from server or success message without resetting the form.
+Use it when you want to let user dismissing alerts with errors from server or success message without resetting a form.
 Under the hood, it changes `FormStatus.Submitted` & `FormStatus.SubmissionFailed` statuses back to `FormStatus.Editing`.

 ### Async validations
 Some validations can't be performed locally, e.g. on signup, you want to validate if user's email is available or it's already taken.

 There are 2 common ways to provide async feedback: send a request to a server on every change or only on blur event.
-The first way is better in terms of UX but creates a significant load, so your client might become slow or the server might feel bad.
-The blur way doesn't have this problem (at least not that much) but UX is definitely not the best b/c user have to blur away from the field to receive the feedback.
+The first way is better in terms of UX but creates a significant load, so your client might become slow or a server might feel bad.
+The blur way doesn't have this problem (at least not that much) but UX is definitely not the best b/c user have to blur away from a field to receive a feedback.

 What can we do about it to have the best of both worlds?
-The answer is to debounce async validations on change.
-What does it mean and how does it work: when a user types something in in the form field, no external requests are triggered.
+An answer is to debounce async validations on change.
+What does it mean and how does it work: when a user types something in in a form field, no external requests are triggered.
 Instead, it's put on hold.
 While user types, we wait.
 Once he stopped and there was no activity in the certain period—async request is triggered.

 #### Debounced async validations on change
 To implement debounced async validations you need to make some additions to common form config.